blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 When this component is installed by a System and used to interact with the Internet Users of that System, we call that **Local** Privacy Request Capture Service.

-However, Systems may declare Data Captures that they are responsible of to a centralised Global service, where any Internet User can make a Privacy Request.
+However, Systems may declare Data Captures that they are responsible for to a centralised Global service, where any Internet User can make a Privacy Request.
 We call this service **Global** Privacy Request Capture Service.

 ## 07-1 Internet User (a Submitter or a Data Subject)